junxit/us-congress-bills-114/bill.md

 This Act may be cited as the “Ruth Moore Act of 2015”.

 ## § 2.
-Standard of proof for service-connection of mental health conditions related to military sexual trauma
+Reports on claims for disabilities incurred or aggravated by military sexual trauma

-- **(a)** *Standard of proof* Section 1154 of title 38, United States Code, is amended by adding at the end the following new subsection:
-  > - **(c)**
-  >   - **(1)** In the case of any veteran who claims that a covered mental health condition was incurred in or aggravated by military sexual trauma during active military, naval, or air service, the Secretary shall accept as sufficient proof of service-connection a diagnosis of such mental health condition by a mental health professional together with satisfactory lay or other evidence of such trauma and an opinion by the mental health professional that such covered mental health condition is related to such military sexual trauma, if consistent with the circumstances, conditions, or hardships of such service, notwithstanding the fact that there is no official record of such incurrence or aggravation in such service, and, to that end, shall resolve every reasonable doubt in favor of the veteran.
-Service-connection of such covered mental health condition may be rebutted by clear and convincing evidence to the contrary.
-The reasons for granting or denying service-connection in each case shall be recorded in full.
-  >   - **(2)** For purposes of this subsection, in the absence of clear and convincing evidence to the contrary, and provided that the claimed military sexual trauma is consistent with the circumstances, conditions, or hardships of the veteran’s service, the veteran’s lay testimony alone may establish the occurrence of the claimed military sexual trauma.
-  >   - **(3)** In this subsection:
-  >     - **(A)** The term covered mental health condition means post-traumatic stress disorder, anxiety, depression, or other mental health diagnosis described in the current version of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association that the Secretary determines to be related to military sexual trauma.
-  >     - **(B)** The term military sexual trauma means, with respect to a veteran, psychological trauma, which in the judgment of a mental health professional, resulted from a physical assault of a sexual nature, battery of a sexual nature, or sexual harassment which occurred during active military, naval, or air service.

-- **(b)** *Annual reports*
+- **(a)** *Annual reports*
   - **(1)** *In general* Subchapter VI of chapter 11 of title 38, United States Code, is amended by adding at the end the following new section:
     > ## § 1164.
 Reports on claims for disabilities incurred or aggravated by military sexual trauma
     >
-    > - **(a)** *Reports* Not later than December 1, 2016, and each year thereafter through 2020, the Secretary shall submit to Congress a report on covered claims submitted during the previous fiscal year.
+    > - **(a)** *Reports* Not later than December 1, 2015, and each year thereafter through 2019, the Secretary shall submit to Congress a report on covered claims submitted during the previous fiscal year.
     > - **(b)** *Elements* Each report under subsection (a) shall include the following:
     >   - **(1)** The number of covered claims submitted to or considered by the Secretary during the fiscal year covered by the report.
     >   - **(2)** Of the covered claims listed under paragraph (1), the number and percentage of such claims—